jaapvstr/docker-magento2/README.md

 This repo provides Docker images for different Magento 2 versions.
 Refer to [this page](https://hub.docker.com/r/alexcheng/magento2/tags/) to see all available tags.
 It uses the same convention as my [Docker image for Magento 1.x](https://github.com/alexcheng1982/docker-magento).

-This docker image is based on my [docker-apache2-php7](https://github.com/alexcheng1982/docker-apache2-php7) image for Apache 2 and PHP 7.
+This docker image is based on the [docker-apache2-php7](https://github.com/alexcheng1982/docker-apache2-php7) image for Apache 2 and PHP 7.
 Please refer to the image label `php_version` for the actual PHP version.
 In general, Magento `2.1.x` uses latest PHP `7.0.x`, Magento `2.2.x` uses latest PHP `7.1.x`, and `2.3.x` uses latest PHP `7.2.x`.
 Please refer to the label `php_version` of the image to get the actual PHP version.

 > This docker image is based on [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) with Ubuntu 18.04 LTS.
 The reason to use `phusion/baseimage-docker` is to support multiple processes, which is important to get cron jobs working in Mangento.